akj2018/Multi-AI-Agent-Systems-with-crewAI/README.md

 # Multi-AI-Agent-Systems-with-crewAI
-Automate business workflows with multi AI agent systems
+This project is dedicated to automating business workflows using multi-agent AI systems.
+By leveraging the power of autonomous AI agents, this framework enables efficient and effective performance of complex, multi-step tasks.
 ## Goal
 Designing effective AI agents and organize team of AI agents them to perform complex, multi-step tasks.